-ramsey/uuid is a PHP library for generating and working with RFC 4122 version 1, 2, 3, 4, and 5 universally unique identifiers (UUID). ramsey/uuid also supports optional and non-standard features, such as version 6 UUIDs, GUIDs, and other approaches for encoding/decoding UUIDs.
+ramsey/uuid is a PHP library for generating and working with RFC 4122 version 1, 2, 3, 4, 5, 6, and 7 universally unique identifiers (UUID). ramsey/uuid also supports optional and non-standard features, such as GUIDs and other approaches for encoding/decoding UUIDs.